Pomax/msfs-simconnect-api-wrapper/README.md

 {
   designation: runway designation as string
   marking: runway marking, as string (can be a number, or cardinal direction)
-  heading: approach heading in degrees
+  heading: true approach heading, in degrees
   ILS: {
     type: ILS type as string
     icao: ICAO code for this approach's ILS